FabiusII/json-relational-mapper/README.md

 After you installed it, run:
 ```
 cabal build
-cabal run json-relation-mapper -- --config /path/to/your/dbconfig.yml --data /path/to/your/data.jsonl
+cabal run json-relational-mapper -- --config /path/to/your/dbconfig.yml --data /path/to/your/data.jsonl
 ```

 ## Configuration